svilkata/computer_store/README.md

   - first, disable in the class AppSeedInit.java  the @PostConstrict annotated method beginInit()
   - second, copy the real CLOUDINARY_SECRET in the application.yml in the test section // or other option is to set Enviromental Variables for every test class manually
 * For testing - do not use columnDefinition @Column(name = "more_info", columnDefinition = "TEXT") - (in the ItemEntity class for field moreInfo, I removed the columnDefinition so that the in-memory HyperSQL / H2 grammar is satisfied)
-* Testing with BasketServiceTest.java  - test each method separately as I am using @Transactional to re-enable the Hibernate session

 ### Pageable and sorted
 * Server-side rendering implementation on the computers - with @Controller and in the Thymeleaf model